-The Texas Children's Hospital Psychology Internship Program adheres to Baylor College of Medicine's community engagement, health equity, and inclusion policies as well as other applicable BCM employment policies.
-The internship program also supports and agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant prior to the Internship Match.
+The internship program supports and agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant prior to the Internship Match.
 The internship follows APPIC Match Policies; applicants should register for the match.
 Please directly contact the APPIC office with any policy issues: APPIC Central Office 10 G Street, NE Suite 750 Washington DC 20002 Appic@aol.com Phone: 202-589-0600 Fax: 202-589-0603.

 Following receipt of the computerized match results, matched candidates will be contacted via telephone.
 Applicants will be required to complete BCM's credentialing process before a formal internship offer can be extended.
-Per BCM policy, the credentialing process involves a criminal history check, health screening, and a reference check.
+Per BCM policy, the credentialing process involves a criminal history check.